fsharp/fslang-design/FSharp-5.0/FS-1071-witness-passing-quotations.md

 By it's nature AI models will use generic math code like "+", that's kind of unavoidable.
 Even more so when [RFC FS-1043](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1043-extension-members-for-operators-and-srtp-constraints.md) is accepted.
 Without accurate information about how generic math operators like "+" really resolve, the quotation meta-programming is inaccurate and often full of bugs.
-A typical manifestion will be adding an overload (e.g. `Tensor + double`) and then getting this:
+A typical manifestation will be adding an overload (e.g. `Tensor + double`) and then getting this:
 ```fsharp
 FSharpAI.Tools.ShapeAnalysis <@ PretrainedFFStyleVGGCore @>